wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman          Expires 17 June 2023                  [Page 1]
+Kumari & Hoffman          Expires 14 July 2023                  [Page 1]

-Internet-Draft               Reserve ALT TLD               December 2022
+Internet-Draft               Reserve ALT TLD                January 2023

-   extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.
+   extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.

 Table of Contents

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 2
      1.1.
-Requirements Notation . . . . . . . . . . . . . . . . . .
-3
-     1.2.
 Terminology . . . . . . . . . . . . . . . . . . . . . . .
 3
    2. The alt Namespace . . . . . . . . . . . . . . . . . . . . . .
 3
    3. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 4
      3.1.
 Special-Use Domain Name Registry  . . . . . . . . . . . .
 4